 About This Course

 This course is designed for students who have learned fundamental Java programming knowledges and skills and yearn to further solidify their learning and sharpen programming skills.
 The course will teach more advanced Java topics, with an emphasis on hands-on practices and projects.
 It will prepare students to be more confident and successful in the AP Computer Science A course, or the USACO Bronze course.

 Students should possess beginner level Java knowledge and skills.
 A suitable student should have successfully completed our Fundamental Java Programming course or equivalent.

-Students should be familiar and comfortable with the following basic Java language concepts:
+Students should already be familiar and comfortable with the following basic Java language concepts: